-12.2.2 Index Representation
+13.2.2 Index Representation

-The Expression Filter index can be configured to process the XPath predicates efficiently by using the most discriminating XML elements and attributes as positional and value filters.
+You can configure the Expression Filter index to process the XPath predicates efficiently by using the most discriminating XML elements and attributes as positional and value filters.
 Each one forms a predicate group for the expression set.

-For the purpose of indexing XPath predicates, the predicate table structure described in Section 2.3 is extended to include two columns for each XML tag.
+For the purpose of indexing XPath predicates, the predicate table structure described in Section 12.3 is extended to include two columns for each XML tag.
 For an XML tag configured as positional filter, these columns capture the relative and absolute positions of the tag in various XPath predicates.
 For an XML tag configured as a value filter, these columns capture the constants appearing with the tag in the node tests and their relational operators.